-Scientists from Canada and Brazil join to fight infectious diseaseBy York University Faculty of Science and Engineering Feb 05, 2013 9:50PM UTC
+Scientists from Canada and Brazil join to fight infectious diseaseBy York University Faculty of Science Feb 05, 2013 9:50PM UTC

 Canadian scientists from York University met with Brazilian researchers from Feb.
 1 to 2 in São Paulo – an international collaboration that is expected to lead to important advances in the control of many diseases, including West Nile Virus, Dengue Fever and drug-resistant strains of tuberculosis.

 The two-day workshop, organized by York University’s Centre for Disease Modelling, will bring Canadian scientists together with principal Brazilian partners from the University of São Paulo and the BIOMAT Consortium/BIOMAT Institute of Advanced Studies of Biosystems, a non-profit association of members from universities and research institutions based primarily in Brazil.

 “This face-to-face meeting provides a unique opportunity for the Centre for Disease Modelling and its Brazilian partners to develop research programs and academic exchanges in infectious diseases,” said the centre’s director Jianhong Wu, a distinguished research professor at York University and Canada research chair in Industrial & Applied Mathematics.
 “The Canada-Brazil workshop provides a platform to develop the scientific framework and technical tools to address issues in the control of vector-borne diseases and the management of multi-drug resistance.”